 First Female German Author

-Frau Ava born in 1060 is first recorded female author of German descent.
-She is credited with five poems of Christian themes.
+Frau Ava born in 1060 is the first recorded female author of German descent.
+She is credited with five poems on Christian themes.
 Little is known about her personal life other than that she was married and had to son.
 One of her sons died in her life.
-These are the only known fact about here.
-About her work critics regard as the style and theme of poems are similar, simple and rhyming (soft and very ladylike).
-Her vast knowledge and deep understanding of Christian theology are praised by the critics.
+These are the only known fact here.
+Her work critics regard the style and theme of poems are similar, simple, and rhyming (soft and very ladylike).
+Her vast knowledge and deep understanding of Christian theology are praised by critics.

-Anna Louisa Karsch (1722-1791) also tilted as the ‘German Sappho’ was first ever women to live from the proceeds of her literary work.
-Growing up she loved reading which earned her beating from her step-father for the reading mania.
-First praise of work came as ‘refusal to accept it could have been written by a woman’.
+Anna Louisa Karsch (1722-1791) also tilted as the ‘German Sappho’ was the first-ever woman to live from the proceeds of her literary work.
+Growing up she loved reading which earned her a beating from her stepfather for her reading mania.
+The first praise of work came as a ‘refusal to accept it could have been written by a woman’.

 British Female Authors